camchenry/LOVEDEBUG/README.md

 function love.load()
 end
 ```
-* Lunch your game and press Ctrl/Shift + F8
+* Launch your game and press Ctrl/Shift + F8
 * And there you have it, your own onscreen interactive console.

 ## Functionalities: